gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 The goal of this tutorial is to use GROMACS and perform a simple molecular dynamics simulation of a protein solvated in an electrolyte.
-The protein is downloaded from the Protein Data Bank (PDB) :cite:`bankProteinDataBank` and solvated in an electrolyte made of water molecules and Na+ Cl- ions.
+The protein is downloaded from the Protein Data Bank (PDB) :cite:`bankProteinDataBank1971` and solvated in an electrolyte made of water molecules and Na+ Cl- ions.

 This tutorial covers some of the basic uses of GROMACS, including system